jakeboone02/js-cuint/README.md

   > `UINT64( 2, 1, 0, 0 )		// 65538`
   > { remainder: null, \_a00: 2, \_a16: 1, \_a32: 0, \_a48: 0 }

-- Using a number (signed 32 bits integer)
+- Using a number (signed 32-bit integer)

   > `UINT64( 65538 ) 	// 65538`
   > { remainder: null, \_a00: 2, \_a16: 1, \_a32: 0, \_a48: 0 }